Morels are an easy beginner mushroom and incredibly delicious even for the most cautious of eaters.

 If you’re planning to go it alone, though, first check out the following two videos about how to properly identify morels and tell them apart from false morels.

-Morels are an excellent beginner mushroom to start with, just make sure don’t have a type of false morel.
+Morels are an excellent beginner mushroom to start with, just make sure don’t have one of the false morels.